rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 ## Overview

-In this blog post, we will deploy four microservices that will help us for show the capabilities of Istio:
+In this blog post, we will deploy four microservices that will help us for show the capabilities of Istio.

+NOTE: this blog post is supported by the [istio-files repository](https://github.com/rcarrata/istio-files) located in my personal Github

 ## 0. Prerequisites